cybersader/awesome-cybersader/📁 03 - Curations, Stacks/⬇ Tech Dropzone/Data Entry Tools/Data Entry Tools.md

 date modified: Wednesday, June 19th 2024, 11:39 am
 ---

+>! [info] The goal is to create a system for doing customized internal questionnaires that build out a database or mapping for initiatives like data governance or data mapping.

 # Search Queries
 - no code database ICQ data entry assessment sruvery feedback questionnaire